 You have the right to revoke your consent at any time.
 However, any processing of personal data prior to the receipt of your revocation will not be affected.

-7. Who we share your personal data with
+7. Who do we share your personal data with

 a. service providers;

-b. governmental and regulatory bodies, including law enforcement authorities, in connection with enquiries, proceedings or investigations by such parties or in order to enable the Company to comply with its legal and regulatory requirements.
-We specifically reserve the right to disclose any and all information to law enforcement in the event that a crime is committed or suspected or if we are compelled to do so by lawful criminal, civil or administrative process, discovery requests, subpoenas, court orders or writs;
+b. governmental and regulatory bodies, including law enforcement authorities, in connection with inquiries, proceedings, or investigations by such parties or in order to enable the Company to comply with its legal and regulatory requirements.
+We specifically reserve the right to disclose any and all information to law enforcement in the event that a crime is committed or suspected or if we are compelled to do so by lawful criminal, civil or administrative process, discovery requests, subpoenas, court orders, or writs;

 d. legal or other professional consultants.